What are the benefits of deep frying food?

-The aim of the experiments was to work out which cooking method released the highest level of phenolic compounds – a health antioxidant that vegetables provide.
+The aim of the experiments was to work out which cooking method released the highest level of phenolic compounds – a healthy antioxidant that vegetables provide.
 To much surprise, the vegetables that had been fried had more of these valuable antioxidants than in those boiled or even raw.

-“As a heat transfer medium, the extra virgin olive oil increases the amount of phenols in the vegetables, in contrast with other methods such as boiling, which use a water-based heat transfer medium,” Professor Cristina Samaniego Sánchez, one of the authors explained.
+“As a heat transfer medium, the extra virgin olive oil increases the number of phenols in the vegetables, in contrast with other methods such as boiling, which use a water-based heat transfer medium,” Professor Cristina Samaniego Sánchez, one of the authors explained.

-Although the quality of the vegetables were improved when fried, Samaniego cited that the calorie count increased.
+Although the quality of the vegetables was improved when fried, Samaniego cited that the calorie count increased.
 This means that the research essentially blurs the lines between ‘healthy’ and ‘unhealthy’ ways to prepare food and may help restaurants decide on the merits of buying deep fryers from a health standpoint.

 Faster than traditional cooking methods

-One of the most obvious benefits for restaurant owners and chefs is the pure speed of deep frying compared to other methods.
+One of the most obvious benefits for restaurant owners and chefs is the pure speed of deep-frying compared to other methods.
 In theory, a heat transfer between a hot liquid (oil) and solid food is much faster than heated air (oven) and solid food.